 - The role of cultural taste in friendship networks among the very old.

 - Media Framing of critical incidents.

-John Ryan, Ph.D. is Professor and Chair of Sociology at Virginia Tech A graduate of Vanderbilt University, his research interests include the study of culture production and consumption, as well as violence and crime control within communities.
+John Ryan, Ph.D., is a professor of sociology at Virginia Tech.
+His research interests include the study of culture production and consumption, as well as violence and crime control within communities.
 Recent research has focused on community recovery from mass violence in the United States and Finland, and the acquisition and use of cultural capital across the life course.